SSWConsulting/SSW.Rules.Content/rules/fix-bugs-via-phone/rule.md

 guid: b839ae1f-631c-4a3f-a983-116eba48806f
 ---

-While developers don’t really like fixing bugs, it’s an important part of what they need to do.
+While developers might not enjoy fixing bugs, it’s an important part of what they need to do.
 Fixing bugs interrupts the flow of new development work, so it’s good to deal with bug fixes as quickly as possible.

 <!--endintro-->

+Imagine this familiar scenario:

 ::: greybox
 You receive a bug report...